Alathur Assembly constituency

 Alathur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Alathur Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is K. D. Prasenan of CPI(M).
+As of the 2026 Assembly elections, the current MLA is T. M. Sasi of CPI(M).

 Local self-governed segments

 Alathur Assembly constituency is composed of the following local self-governed segments: